jwergieluk/wergieluk-com/content/posts/arch-linux-on-honor-magicbook.md

 Graphic card driver package: `amdgpu` https://wiki.archlinux.org/index.php/AMDGPU

-Display manager: None -- just use `.xinitrc`
+Display manager: None -- just use `.xinitrc` and `startx`

 Window manager package: `i3-wm`

 ### Setting the right DPI

-According to tech spec, the DPI of the display is 157.
-Xorg doesn't detect this automatically as can be seen from the `xpdyinfo` ouput
+According to the tech spec, the DPI of the display is 157.
+Xorg doesn't detect this automatically as can be seen from the `xpdyinfo` output

     screen #0:
       dimensions:    1920x1080 pixels (508x285 millimeters)